Last remaining spaces for summer ☀️

 Do I need walking poles and how can I rent them?

 YES - Poles come highly recommended by us.
-All of our guides use them and that is for a reason.
+For good reason, all of our guides use them.
 Check out the video to explain why.
 We find that after just half a day, customers who haven't used them before love them and buy them as soon as they get home.
 Our guides all give lessons on how to use them efficiently.
-Research shows that they give you a 20% improvement.
-You can rent them for the bargain price of 10 Euros for the trip.
-Your guide will have them ready for you at the Vert Lodge and you can pay cash there.
-This saves you having to get them through the airport if you are already an avid pole user.
+Research shows that they give you a 20% performance improvement.
+Your guide will have them available to rent at the hike start point for the bargain price of 10 CHF for the trip.
+For those seasoned pole users this may save you having to get them through the airport.

 Do I need walking boots?

 Yes we highly recommend wearing walking boots rather than trainers, as they provide more grip and help to prevent any sprains/injuries.
 This is a safety concern so please take this seriously.
-If you are used to walking in trail shoes or similar that can be fine unless there is snow on the ground in early season - then we insist you wear boots.
+If you are used to hiking in trail shoes or similar that is usually fine, unless there is snow on the ground in early season - then it is essential that you wear boots.

 Should I tip the guide?